Building from source on Unix-based operating systems#

 Installation on Linux#

-At first, we will install FFTW and (optionally) MPI, after which we will proceed with the installation of CHarm.
+At first, we will install FFTW (mandatory), MPFR (optional) and MPI (optional), after which we will proceed with the installation of CHarm.

 FFTW installation#

-FFTW can either be installed via you package manager or built from the source.
+FFTW can either be installed via your package manager or it can be built from the source.

 Using your package manager